dietrich-stein/awesome-evolution-simulators/readme.md

 ## New Links (Uncategorized)

 - [The Life Engine](https://github.com/MaxRobinsonTheGreat/LifeEngine) - A cellular automaton designed to simulate the long term processes of biological evolution.
+- [Evolving-Protozoa](https://github.com/DylanCope/Evolving-Protozoa) - An interactive environment where protozoa-like entities live, die, and have offspring whose behaviours and morphologies can change.
+- [The Bibites](https://github.com/TheBibites/Bibites_Shared_Content) - Uses ideas from NeuroEvolution of Augmenting Technologies (NEAT) to simulate and evolve agent brains.

 <!-- END CONTENT -->